Ireland at the 2020 Summer Olympics

 The team of the Olympic Federation of Ireland, which competed at the 2020 Summer Olympics in Tokyo, represented athletes from both the Republic of Ireland and those from Northern Ireland who choose it instead of the Great Britain and Northern Ireland team.
 Originally scheduled to take place from 24 July to 9 August 2020, the Games were postponed to 23 July to 8 August 2021, due to the COVID-19 pandemic.
 It was the team's twenty-second appearance at the Summer Olympics, having attended every edition since 1924 (before then the whole of Ireland was represented by the Great Britain and Ireland team) except the 1936 Summer Olympics in Germany.

+Team Ireland sent its largest-ever Olympic squad of 116 athletes to the Summer Games in Tokyo.

 Medalists

 Competitors

 The following is the list of number of competitors in the Games.
 Note that reserves in field hockey are not counted:

 Athletics

 Irish athletes further achieved the entry standards, either by qualifying time or by world ranking, in the following track and field events (up to a maximum of 3 athletes in each event).